Denmark Dress Code

 Dress for the job you want, not for the job you have

 Do your research.
 Know something about the company where you are interviewing.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress code depends on the industry, with banking and finance being the most conservative.
 Dress neatly and formally.

 Men usually wear suits with starched white shirts, ties and well-kept shoes.

 Women wear dresses or conservative skirt suits with simple accessories.

-How you dress in Denmark is the one of the most important element in being hired
+How you dress in Denmark is one of the most important elements in being hired

 Other Denmark Dress Code Info